 Raise money for Miles for Migraine

-All donations made to this event will be donated to the Texas Children's Hospital Headache Center.
-The funds will support their headache fellowship program and local migraine research.
+Donations made to this event will be donated to the Texas Children's Hospital Headache Center or Miles for Migraine Programming.

 Miles for Migraine History

 During a first-ever advocacy visit by the Alliance for Headache Disorders Advocacy to their respective members of Congress in September, 2007, a group of mostly M.D./PhD research and clinicians in migraine and headache disorders, including AHS member and migraine patient Eileen Jones, RN, PHN, were given a challenge.